This checklist will help you to improve the design, migration, implementation, and maintenance of your SAP NetWeaver landscapes on Google Cloud.

 For OS image licensing, you can bring your own license provided by your OS vendor.
 If the guest OS image release you want isn't available in Google Cloud, you can import it as a custom image.

-For more information about supported machine types, operating systems, and applications, see SAP Note 2456432 - SAP Applications on Google Cloud: Supported Products and VM types.
+For more information about supported machine types, operating systems, and applications, see SAP Note 2456432 - SAP Applications on Google Cloud: Supported Products and Google Cloud machine types .

-- For supported database types, vendors, and assigned SAP Application Performance Standard (SAPS), see the SAP Note 2456432 - SAP Applications on Google Cloud: Supported Products and VM types.
+- For information from SAP about supported database types, vendors, and assigned SAP Application Performance Standard (SAPS), see SAP Note 2456432 - SAP Applications on Google Cloud: Supported Products and Google Cloud machine types .

 To learn about NFS and other file storage systems available for SAP NetWeaver Google Cloud, see Storage options for HA SAP systems on Google Cloud.

 To secure the backup archives, you must store the backup files in a separate secure location.
 Here are some common choices:

 - You can store the backups in Google Cloud Storage.